 Resin is hard — but only if you go into this unprepared.

 Hi, I’m Katherine.
-Consider me your Janet of the ‘The Resin Good Place’ as you start your time resin jewelry making.
+Consider me your Janet of the ‘The Resin Good Place’ as you start your time making resin jewelry.

-What kind of questions do I get asked?
+What kind of questions does Resin Good Place Janet get asked?